 Depending on how you see it, now can either be the most opportune or unfortunate time to take the plunge with new investments.

-I’ve been an investor with SeedIn or BRDGE as they are now called, for 2 years and have invested in 4 deals to date.
+I’ve been an investor with BRDGE as they are now called, for 2 years and have invested in 4 deals to date.
 I use a couple of other crowdfunding / peer-2-peer sites as well.
 Without naming names, I’ll be frank and say that one of the two offers more variety in their deals and with greater regularity.

 I appreciate this because diversity is key in my portfolio, I don’t believe in being pigeon holed to investing in a specific industry, even though some investment gurus claim that this is the way to go.